s-r-e-e-r-a-j/Simple-Arduino-Projects/MotionDetecter/readme.md

 ## Motion Detecter
-motion detecter is motion detection project using an arduino uno board and PIR sensor
+motion detecter is a motion detection project using an arduino uno board and PIR sensor

 ## Components Required
 - Arduino Uno Board